rapscallion45/asecca/README.md

-# ASECCA - Front end client SPA Prototype
+# ASECCA - Front end client SPA

-Asecca prototype front end client SPA, demonstrating "Costs Configuration" page.

-The application demonstrates how a user can update the costs configuration for a particular data record, served from the company's existing API.
+Asecca front end client SPA used to present company "widgets" (pages) for particular data records, served from the company's web API.

 The application has been built using React, Next.JS, TypeScript and Redux state managment.
 The application is styled with MUI v5, with custom theme.